-On the payment side of the support payment/receipt equation, the situation is not nearly so favourable, as a deduction for legal fees incurred will not generally not be allowed to a person paying support.
+On the payment side of the support payment/receipt equation, the situation is not nearly so favourable.
+A deduction for legal fees incurred will generally not be allowed to a person paying support.
 More specifically, as stated in the CRA guide, a person paying support cannot claim legal fees incurred in order to “establish, negotiate or contest the amount of support payments”.

 The information presented is only of a general nature, may omit many details and special rules, is current only as of its published date, and accordingly cannot be regarded as legal or tax advice.
 Please contact our office for more information on this subject and how it pertains to your specific tax or financial situation.